USB 3.0: Overview

 The USB 3.0 specification is similar to USB 2.0, but with many improvements and an alternative implementation.
 Earlier USB concepts such as endpoints and the four transfer types (bulk, control, isochronous and interrupt) are preserved but the protocol and electrical interface are different.
 The specification defines a physically separate channel to carry USB 3.0 traffic.
-The changes in this specification make improvements in the following areas:
+The changes in this specification are in the following areas: